From time to time I will talk about products. This is not an endorsement of the product; but rather just a product that I found useful.

 I have been asked, how do you manage the crib??
 Well, the crib was probably the 1 thing we shopped for the longest and researched the most.
 I thought my thesis was bad.
 Wow, let me tell you we did research out the “ying-yang”!

-We wanted our son’s room mainstream as much as we could.
+We wanted our son’s room to be mainstream as much as we could.
 Not that he would care, but we cared.
 If you come into our home, you would not know that a person in a wheelchair lived there.
 The modifications are subtle and not in your face.
 We wanted the boy’s room to have this same feel.

 We tried all the cribs at the stores and nothing was just right.
 So, I got in touch with a friend of mine from high school.
 He builds custom furniture and over the years we worked together on research projects that involved accessibility and furniture.
 He came over and along with the CEO we sketched out a few concepts and over a few weeks we came with a design we liked.